tedhchen/GlobalClimateGovernance/index.md

 [Click here for a detailed description of the course.]({{ site.baseurl }}{% link about.md %})

-*Parts of this site are still under construction and are subject to change.
+**As we deal with the difficulties of online learning during a pandemic, the course is subject to adjustments, but never in the direction of increased difficulty.**

 ## Basics